nielsen-oss/keys-management/README.md

 [![Checked with mypy](http://www.mypy-lang.org/static/mypy_badge.svg)](http://mypy-lang.org/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-keys-managemet is a layer tool to ease the usage of application secret keys when the client's application need to meet strict security constraints and standards for example: secret key has one specific use case and can be rotated anytime.
+keys-management is a layer tool to ease the usage of application secret keys when the client's application need to meet strict security constraints and standards for example: secret key has one specific use case and can be rotated anytime.

 At first, it allows defining multiple secret keys, where each key can be defined from a different source.